Optimal estimation of variance in nonparametric regression with random design: Discussion

 \section{Discussion}

 The two univariate models \eqref{model:var_function} and \eqref{model:nonpar} discussed in the previous two sections raise natural questions about possible extensions to the multivariate setting.
 In what follows, we first present some partial results in this direction in the sense of \eqref{model:multivariate_nonpar} and \eqref{model:additive}.
 We then establish some connections between our study and quadratic functional estimation and variance estimation in the linear model.
+Lastly, we discuss two more extensions of \eqref{model:nonpar} in the direction of adaptive estimation and mean function with inhomogeneous smoothness.
+Throughout, consider $C_\cal{F}, C_\sigma, C_0,c_0,C_\varepsilon$ to be fixed positive constants.